You can't beat the timeless elegance of tweed - the original performance fabric

 Who doesn’t love tweed shooting coats?

-Tweed is a quintessential fabric traditionally beloved of the fieldsports community.
-In days gone by no one wore anything but tweed, but it was then usurped by the new kid on the block Gore-Tex with its breathable, waterproof qualities.
+In days gone nobody out in the field wore anything but tweed.
+Then Gore-Tex came along to shake things up a bit, with its breathable, waterproof qualities.
 But tweed has fought back and is now equally as popular, and deservedly so.

 This jacket is made in Britain and customer feedback has prompted a few tweeks to make the fit, quality and comfort just right for the shooter.
 The loose fit allows plenty of room to swing a gun.
 Two large cartridge pockets allow for plenty of space.
 No, there aren’t extra pockets or retainer straps to keep the cartridge pockets open but at this price what can you expect?
 What you do get is a hard wearing, durable shooting jacket that’s stylish, fit for purpose and warm.